Joe Dudgeon: Manchester United

+Loan to Carlisle

 On 27 January 2011, Dudgeon signed for Carlisle United on loan until the end of the season to provide defensive cover after Sean McDaid suffered a season-ending injury in October 2010.
 He was the fourth Manchester United player to go on loan to Carlisle in 2010–11.
 Dudgeon made his debut for Carlisle on 29 January, coming on as a half-time substitute for Peter Murphy in a 2–2 at home to Oldham Athletic.
 He then made his first league start three days later in Carlisle's 2–0 defeat away to Huddersfield Town.

 Hull City

 On 11 May 2011, Hull City signed Dudgeon on a three-year contract.
 He made his debut in the first game of the season on 5 August 2011 at the KC Stadium in the 1–0 defeat to Blackpool.
 For the remainder of the 2011–12 season, Dudgeon was in and out of the starting line-up, with regular competition for the left back slot with Andy Dawson.
 Under new Hull manager Steve Bruce, Dudgeon started the 2012–13 season in fine form, and was ever-present in the side until a serious knee injury in October ruled him out for the rest of the season.
 On 7 July 2014, Dudgeon signed a new one-year contract with the club.

 On 28 May 2015, Hull City did not renew Dudgeon's contract along with five other players who were out of contract at the end of the 2014–15 season.